Usernameusernamenotavailbleisnot/connect/README.md

 # Wallet Connector

 This project provides a command-line interface (CLI) tool for connecting and interacting with various blockchain platforms and their associated wallets.
-It supports multiple wallet versions and platforms, including Blum, YesCoin, Tsubasa, PAWS, SeedDAO, and Clayton.
+It supports multiple wallet versions and platforms, including Blum, YesCoin, Tsubasa, PAWS, SeedDAO, Clayton, And Not Pixel

 ## Features